opensearch-project/documentation-website/_ml-commons-plugin/semantic-search.md

 #### Advanced

-You can parametrize the search by using search templates, hiding implementation details and reducing the number of nested levels and thus the query complexity.
+You can parameterize the search by using search templates.
+Search templates hide implementation details, reducing the number of nested levels and thus the query complexity.
 For more information, see [search templates]({{site.url}}{{site.baseurl}}/search-plugins/search-template/).

 ### Clean up